Ashok93/occupancy-grid-mapping/readme.md

 Make sure to add the dataset downloaded from http://www.cvlibs.net/datasets/kitti/raw_data.php into a folder in the working directory.
 Please check and modify the `get_kitti_dataset` function in `main.py`.

 Run `python main.py`

+Used `bresenhan_nd.py` - the bresenhan algorithm from http://code.activestate.com/recipes/578112-bresenhams-line-algorithm-in-n-dimensions/